RBGKew/bioinfo-utils/docs/remote_access.md

 Select the Realm "AD" and enter your user name and password when prompted

-*There are limited simultanious licences for the Pulse Secure VPN so if you get an error saying it's at capacity try one of the other methods.
+*There are limited simultaneous licences for the Pulse Secure VPN so if you get an error saying it's at capacity try one of the other methods.
 For the same reason you should log out as soon as you're done to allow others to login.*

-## Setting up colaborators to work on KewHPC
+## Setting up collaborators to work on KewHPC

+If a collaborator requires access to KewHPC to run analysis an account can be created for the DMZ VPN by sending the following information to support@kew.org and m.clarke@kew.org .

+* Name and email of collaborator
+* Name and email of sponsor (a permanent Kew staff Member, ideally a line manager)
+* Account expiry date (default 6 months from account creation)
+* Authorisation from Paul Kersey

+The account will expire automatically or if the sponsor leaves Kew.
+The account can be extended by the sponsor, with Authorisation from Paul Kersey.